Governors of St Clare’s, Oxford

 (Chair of the Finance, Personnel & General Purposes Committee)

 John has been a Governor of St Clare’s since 2007 and is the Chair of the Finance, Personnel and General Purposes Committee.
 He studied Modern Languages (French and Spanish) at St Catharine’s College, Cambridge University.
 In 1974 he joined Barclays Bank on their graduate entry programme.
 Over a long career with Barclays he undertook many different roles in the UK and internationally, and in the later stages he was the Managing Director of Offshore Banking, Premier Banking, and Barclays France.
-In 2003 he took early retirement from Barclays to take up the position of Bursar and Fellow at Pembroke College, Oxford University.
-In addition to his role at Pembroke he is currently the Chair of the Oxford University Estates Bursars’ Committee and has a number of other responsibilities across the Collegiate University.
-He is also a Trustee of the Oxford Preservation Trust and a non-executive Director of Oxford Risk
+In 2003 he took early retirement from Barclays to take up the position of Bursar and Fellow at Pembroke College, Oxford University – a position he held until June 2018..
+While in that role he chaired the Oxford University Estates Bursars’ Committee and held a number of other responsibilities across the Collegiate University.
+He is also a Trustee of the Oxford Preservation Trust and a non-executive Director of Oxford Risk.

 Bart graduated from Birmingham University.
 Since 2003 he has been the Bursar at Lady Margaret Hall, University of Oxford, where he is a Fellow.
 His areas of expertise are people and team management, particularly in operational or developmental contexts, although he has also contributed significantly to estates management, refurbishment and construction projects.
-Prior to 2003 he enjoyed a varied career in hospitality, working with local and international companies.
+Prior to 2003, he enjoyed a varied career in hospitality, working with local and international companies.
 Bart is also involved with the town and gown communities hosting the University Colleges’ Sustainability Guild, and being a member of the Oxford Fairtrade Coalition and the steering group for Good Food Oxford.
+Bart is the Governor with oversight of Health & Safety at the College.

 Mary Louise Culpepper